 Mode of application and dosage

-Necon 1/50 is taken daily at the dosage in one pill.
-The course lasts for 28 days.
+Eacg Necon 1/50 package usually contains 28 tablets.
+Take 1 tablet daily for 28 days ina row.
 There is no interruption in the pills’ application.
 The drug should be taken at one and the same time washed down with a full glass of water.
 The latest pills contain no hormone.
 When taking these placebo pills the menstruation will start.